-From the moment I first stepped into the warm reception area of The Himalayan Village at Doonkhara in Parvati Valley, I was hooked.
+From the moment I first stepped into the warm reception area of The Himalayan Village at Doonkhara (just before Kasol) in Parvati Valley, I was hooked.
 The resort, resembling a fort had bewitched me ever since my eyes had set sight on it, almost a year ago.
-I had just dropped in to say hi when a lovely concoction of natural herbal tea was served, while the affable owner Aman Sood regaled us with tales from Parvati Valley.
+I had just dropped in to say hi and a lovely concoction of natural herbal tea was served, while the affable owner Aman Sood regaled us with tales from Parvati Valley.

 Mr. Kamlesh at the reception was gracious to recommend to us the dishes for an authentic Himachali lunch while we admired the views.
 Each cottage has private lawns and colonial chairs to really make the guests feel like kings.
 Aesthetics of the mountains have been kept in mind and Kathkunia style of architecture has been adopted (dry stacking of stone and wood without cement).
 The nature lover in me was pleased when the clouds gathered on a nearby cliff and I could laze in the sit out while it poured outside.
 The interiors of every cottage are pleasing to the eye and have been mud plastered using natural colours.
 The attention to detail is phenomenal; be it intricately carved teak furniture and a royal looking couch, devdhar wood roof, handmade silk curtains, warm lights and bathing accessories, and the elaborate mirror in the dressing area.